 Conduct a universal trauma-focused assessment of child-welfare involved children

-Denver Department of Human Services’ (DDHS) caseworkers will complete a trauma-focused screening assessment for all youth birth to 18 years of age with open cases.
-This checklist will allow for the identification of youth who have been exposed to a relatively high number of potentially traumatic events and who are exhibiting trauma-related symptomatology.
-Once these youth are identified, they will be randomly assigned to either the treatment or control group condition.
-Youth in the treatment group will receive mental health services from DDHS providers we have trained in project-selected, evidence-based treatments (EBTs), while youth in the control group will receive treatment-as usual.
+Denver Department of Human Services’ (DDHS) caseworkers completed a trauma-focused screening assessment for all youth birth to 18 years of age with open cases.
+This checklist allowed for the identification of youth who have been exposed to a relatively high number of potentially traumatic events and who are exhibiting trauma-related symptomatology.
+Once these youth were identified, they were randomly assigned to either the treatment or control group condition.
+Youth in the treatment group would receive mental health services from DDHS providers we have trained in project-selected, evidence-based treatments (EBTs), while youth in the control group would receive treatment-as usual.

 Infuse trauma-informed practice for professionals and family members working with and caring for child-welfare involved young children.

-We will use a pretest-posttest research design to evaluate the effectiveness of trainings provided to professionals and families.
-Prior to implementation of training, we will collect baseline data on trainees’ trauma-informed knowledge, skills, values, and practices, as well as demographic characteristics.
-After training has been completed, we will re-evaluate trainees to determine whether the training has positively impacted the aforementioned outcomes.
+We used a pretest-posttest research design to evaluate the effectiveness of trainings provided to professionals and families.
+Prior to implementation of training, we collected baseline data on trainees’ trauma-informed knowledge, skills, values, and practices, as well as demographic characteristics.
+Since training has been completed, we plan to re-evaluate trainees to determine whether the training has positively impacted the aforementioned outcomes.
 We will examine trainee characteristics as factors that may determine for whom training is most/least effective.

 Implementation of trauma-focused mental health services for providers

 During the summer of 2012 we conducted an online survey of mental health providers contracted by DDHS to determine eligibility and interest in receiving project-selected EBTs.
-Once providers are selected based on the data they provide, we will begin training on these EBTs.
+Once providers were selected based on the data they provided, we began training on these EBTs.
 We will evaluate EBT training with a pretest-posttest design similar to the one described above.
 In addition to evaluating EBT training, we will also evaluate providers’ adherence to the clinical models they are being trained in.
 We will use monthly fidelity reports completed by providers to determine how closely they are following these models.

 Des Runyan, MD DrPH-Co-Principal Investigator